mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 For most production deployments, however, you should create a unique service account for installing and managing Edge-LB.

 # Before you begin
-- You must have the [DC/OS CLI](/1.13/cli/install/) and [DC/OS Enterprise CLI](/2.0/cli/enterprise-cli/) installed.
+- You must have the [DC/OS CLI](/2.0/cli/install/) and [DC/OS Enterprise CLI](/2.0/cli/enterprise-cli/) installed.
-- You must be logged in with an account that has `superuser` permission or the permissions listed in [Installation permissions](/services/edge-lb/reference/permissions/#installation-permissions).
+- You must be logged in with an account that has `superuser` permission or the permissions listed in [Installation permissions](/services/edge-lb/1.5/reference/permissions/#installation-permissions).
-- You must have a registered customer account to log in to the %%% link needed...
-[Mesosphere support portal](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Fdownloads%3Ft%3D1551917897670).
+- You must have a registered customer account to log in to the [D2iQ&reg; support portal](https://https://support.d2iq.com/s/.
-- You must have network access to download the %%% link needed... [remote Edge-LB repositories](https://support.mesosphere.com/s/downloads?t=1551917897670) or a local repository that has the Edge-LB packages.
+- You must have network access to download the %%% link needed... [remote Edge-LB repositories](https://support.d2iq.com/s/downloads?t=1551917897670) or a local repository that has the Edge-LB packages.

   If your cluster is behind a firewall, is restricted to an internal network with no access to the internet, or unable to access the public catalog for any reason, then you must add Edge-LB packages using a **local catalog**.
 For more information about installing using a local catalog, see [Deploy using a local catalog](#create-local-repo).